top of page

 👉 Snow was redirected to other areas

-During the most recent winter season, snow stakes were installed in the area above the 331 Quaking Aspen building.
+During the most recent winter season, snow stakes were installed to close snow removal equipment access to the area above the 331 Quaking Aspen building.

 This confirms that snow placement is operational and can be modified.

-Following this change, observations during major storm events showed minimal natural snow accumulation near the buildings.
+Following this change, observations during major storm events showed minimal natural snow accumulation near the 331 and 339 buildings.

 Why This Matters to Owners